 How to redeem points for this flight

-I redeemed 105,000 Krisflyer Miles per person for this flight around eight months prior to departure on both the SQ232 to Singapore and onwards on SQ338.
+I redeemed 105,000 KrisFlyer miles per person for this flight around eight months prior to departure on both the SQ232 to Singapore and onwards on SQ338.
+This redemption has now increased to 116,000 miles.

 Australia-based travellers can also use Velocity Points to redeem for Singapore Airlines flights.

 However, Singapore Airlines gives preference to its own members over partners like Velocity.
-If the flight you want is only available through KrisFlyer and not Velocity (which sometimes happens), then you can transfer 141,750 Velocity points to 105,000 KrisFlyer miles, which you can then use to book through KrisFlyer.
+If the flight you want is only available through KrisFlyer and not Velocity (which sometimes happens), then you can transfer 179,800 Velocity points to KrisFlyer, which you can then use to book through KrisFlyer.
+That’s not a great use of points through.

 You can also get a free or cheap stopover when booking through KrisFlyer and travelling onward from Singapore, even if your onward flight is with another Star Alliance partner.
 Here are our top five recommendations for a Singapore stopover.